gomfunkel/node-mailchimp/README.md

     cd ~/.node_libraries
     git clone git://github.com/gomfunkel/node-mailchimp.git mailchimp

 Please note that parts of _node-mailchimp_ depend on [request](http://github.com/mikeal/request) by [Mikeal Rogers](http://github.com/mikeal).
 This library needs to be installed for the API and Export API to work.
-If you are using npm this dependency should be automagically resolved for you.
+Additionally [node-querystring](http://github.com/visionmedia/node-querystring) is needed for the Webhooks to work.
+If you are using npm all dependencies should be automagically resolved for you.

 ## Usage